rfh-tech/fbd-gis-data/README.md

 	![alt text](imgs/img2.png "Farm")

-7. When saving, please don’t change the file name.
+7. When saving, please avoid changing the file name.
 Also save the file as a KML file.

 8. Before making a pull request for your work to be accepted, please ensure the file is saved in the right folder under *Annotated* on the repo.
 For instnance, if you chose a file from *c3*, please save you annotated file under *c3* in *Annotated*.

-### Guidelines For Creating Great Annotations
+### Guidelines For Creating Good Annotations

 - Avoid overlapping features.
 Don’t create a polygon inside another polygon.
 If there are small farm boundaries inside a bigger one, annotate only the small ones and don’t annotate the big one.